 What does this have to do with Obama’s character and motives, open or hidden?
 We might do better to see him as an ambitious petit-bourgeois radical, i.e., a populist, rather than as either a fascist-in-waiting or a communist.
 Like his wealthy liberal supporters, he protects his own reputation by attacking [Republican] elites as the originators of “inequality,” while he satisfies his minority constituencies by increasing public sector employment and supporting teachers unions who promulgate the anti-American history curriculum described above.
 The aim is to instill liberal guilt and hence unquestioning support of the first black president, even as he moves toward dictatorship and reverses prior economic positions that gained him support as a “moderate.”

 But keep in mind that although Marxist-Leninism supposedly focuses on the working class as the agent of revolutionary socialism, there is a strong populist appeal to this ideology, for instance in the demonization of “finance capital.”
-(See http://clarespark.com/2012/08/05/hating-finance-capital/.)
+(See https://clarespark.com/2012/08/05/hating-finance-capital/.)
+For more on populism see https://clarespark.com/2009/12/16/perceptions-of-the-enemy-the-left-looks-at-the-right-and-vice-versa/.
 And right-wing populism was undoubtedly the decisive factor in Hitler’s rise to power and to popular support for his entire regime.
 I remain worried about the transition from populism/progressivism to full-throated dictatorship, call it what you will.